DPMA00/Acados-MPCC/README.md

 # MPCC For Differential Drive Robots (Acados)

 This project implements a real-time model preditive contouring controller (MPCC) for a differential drive robot to follow a 2D spline-based track.
 The general controller architecture is based on [this paper](https://arxiv.org/pdf/1711.07300).

+Note that this module does **not** support dynamic path generations at runtime, this is because no full LUT is used.
+Symbolic track expressions are baked into the optimization problem when the code is generated.
+Hence it's mainly aimed at racing applications where a fixed track is to be implemented.

 The main challenge was figuring out how to parametrize the track in a way that works symbolically with the CasADi/Acados framework.

-## Track Parametrization: What I Did
+## Track Parametrization:

 1. **Track Generation**